dantrain/react-stonecutter/README.md

 **defaultColumns: `Number`**
 Default number of columns before the breakpoints kick in.
 May be useful when rendering server-side in a universal app.
 Default: `4`.

+## Alternatives

+If you have a list already nicely laid out by the browser, check out [React Flip Move](https://github.com/joshwcomeau/react-flip-move) which uses the very cool FLIP technique.

 ## License

 MIT